[Last updated August 19, 2025]

 Change in 1099-K reporting threshold for digital payment users

 If you use third-party platforms like Venmo or PayPal to receive payment for goods or services, you may receive Form 1099-K in the mail this tax season.
-This is because the IRS has lowered the threshold from $20,000 in payments and over 200 transactions to $5,000
+The IRS has lowered the threshold from $5,000 in payments to $2,500

 The bottom line

-The tax season is upon us, and keeping up with tax law changes can be overwhelming.
-Though numerous, these modifications for the tax year 2024 can be pivotal in shaping financial strategies for older adults and caregivers.
-While this guide offers a synopsis, it’s paramount to consult with a tax expert to use the nuances of these changes to your best advantage.
+Keeping up with tax law changes can be overwhelming.
+Though numerous, these modifications for the tax year 2025 can be pivotal in shaping financial strategies for older adults and caregivers.
+While this guide offers a synopsis, it’s important to consult with a tax expert to use the nuances of these changes to your best advantage.